Peter, son of Petenye: Provincial lord

 Following the Battle of Rozgony on 15 June 1312, Peter and his servants presumably participated, which brought an end to the Aba family's rule in Northeast Hungary, Peter was made ispán of Zemplén and Ung counties by Charles I. As part of his dignities' honor, he was also granted the castles of Gönc (Amadeus Aba's former seat) and Regéc, where he served as castellan (with the title of comes).
 Kádár questions the latter position.
+A later source from 1345 refers to him as "ban", thus he possibly held a such dignity sometime between 1312 and 1315, or it was an honorary title.
 According to historian Gyula Kristó, Peter exploited that political vacuum, which emerged following the dissolution of the Abas' dominion in the upcoming years, and began to establish a de facto independent province in Zemplén and partly Abaúj counties.
 Thus Kristó considered him one of the so-called "oligarchs" or "provincial lords".
 Peter continually distanced himself from the royal power and entered as a local tyrant against the neighbouring noblemen.
 For instance, he plundered the lands of the royalist Nagymihályis (descendants of the Kaplon kindred) in late 1315.
 He cooperated with his former enemies, the sons of the late Amadeus Aba, and their joint troops besieged and destroyed the castles of Györke and Nagymihály (today Ďurkov and Michalovce in Slovakia, respectively).
 Peter's henchmen also tortured and murdered some of the Nagymihályis' relatives and servants.
 Peter possessed approximately 50 villages and six castles by that time.
 In November 1316, it was reported the members of the Rozgonyi family (Básztély clan) have been "defending Csicsva Castle [today part of Sedliská, Slovakia] for almost a year" against Peter's banderium.